Writing Bazel rules: moving logic to execution

 You may recall that Bazel operates in three phases:

 Rule set authors can write code for any of these phases, and it's often possible to solve a problem multiple ways.
-However, the execution phase has many advantages, and you should prefer to implement rule logic there if at all possible.
-Execution code has I/O access to source files, so it can be smarter.
+However, the execution phase has many advantages.
+Execution code has full I/O access to source files, so it can be smarter.
 It can be written in any language, so it can be faster and more flexible than Starlark.
-Work can be distributed across many machines, and the results can be cached persistently, so it can be faster for everyone.
+Work can be distributed across many machines, and the results can be cached persistently, so it can be faster for a large team of developers.

 The plan